Billiard table

 A billiard table or billiards table is a bounded table on which cue sports are played.
-In the modern era, all billiards tables (whether for carom billiards, pool, pyramid or snooker) provide a flat surface usually made of quarried slate, that is covered with cloth (usually of a tightly woven worsted wool called baize), and surrounded by vulcanized rubber cushions, with the whole thing elevated above the floor.
+In the modern era, all billiards tables (whether for carom billiards, pool, pyramid or snooker) provide an elevated flat surface usually made of quarried slate, that is covered with cloth (usually of a tightly woven worsted wool called baize), and surrounded by vulcanized rubber cushions.
 More specific terms are used for specific sports, such as snooker table and pool table, and different-sized billiard balls are used on these table types.
 An obsolete term is billiard board, used in the 16th and 17th centuries.